LingyuLi-math/LogBTF/README.md

 <!--START_SECTION:news-->
 * **Data** file give some necessary input/output files by the **R/Matlab/Python** codes.
 <!--* The subfile **DREAM3_RealData2** is the Matsumoto RNA-seq data, and the subfile **DREAM3_RealData16** is the Specific hHEP scRNA-seq data.-->
-* Some of these input files only give the **first few lines**, limited by upload file size, but this does not affect the results of our work **LogBTF**.
+* Some input files only give the **first few lines**, limited by upload file size, but this does not affect the results.
 * **Supplementary Materials** file present the necessary **Additional files** contained in our work.
 * **Cytoscape** file give the inferred LMPP gene regulatory network.
 <!--END_SECTION:news-->